-Social media networks and owned media offer incredible opportunities for startups with a tight budget.
-The social profiles should reflect the brand because many people will go to social media to gain information about a company before deciding whether they want to work with them.
-Startups can include press mentions, articles they have been mentioned in, and other related details because it will enhance.
-Their credibility and highlight their success and boost their reputation.
+Social media networks and owned media offer incredible opportunities for startups with tight budgets.
+The social profiles should reflect the brand because many people will go to social media to gain information about your company before deciding whether they want to work with you.
+You can include press mentions, articles they have been mentioned in, and other related content because it will enhance your credibility, highlight your success and boost your reputation.

 8) Avoid industry jargon

-While there is a high chance that the target journalists have created past content involving the startup industry.
-They should still try and avoid writing a pitch that has a lot of industry jargon.
-If they do not understand the fundamentals of what the pitch should be about, they will ignore it.
-So, startups should go into creating a pitch that anyone can understand.
-If there any issues, misunderstandings, or wandering attention spans.
-They should go back to the drawing board and create something that is easily understood.
+While there is a high chance that the target journalists have created previous content involving the startup industry, you should still try and avoid writing a pitch that is packed with industry jargon.
+If journalists do not understand the fundamentals of what the pitch should be about, they will ignore it.
+For this reason, you should take the time to create a pitch that anyone can understand.
+If there are any issues, misunderstandings, or wandering attention spans, you should go back to the drawing board and create something that is easily understood.

 9) Measure PR results

-Using PR Analytics, startups can track their efforts to ensure that their strategy is working well and following the right course.
-If there is a part of their PR strategy that is not working out.
-They can use the information they learned through their analytics to tweak it to work better.
+Using PR Analytics tools, you can track their efforts to ensure that your strategy is working well and following the right course.
+If there is a part of your PR strategy that is not working out, you can use the information gained through your analytics to tweak it to work better.

-Due to their tight budget and lack of publicity, startups run a very high risk of nothing achieving media attention without using proper tips to stand out among the competition.
-However, with the right PR campaign, startups can achieve the same or even higher media coverage level than others in the industry.
-They should also know that hiring an outside source like a PR agency is not a frivolous expense.
-It will help in the long run because the PR professionals have years of experience working well in a PR strategy and what does not.
+Due to their tight budget and lack of publicity, startups usually run a very high risk of not achieving media attention without using proper tips to stand out from the competition.
+However, with the right PR campaign, you can achieve the same or even better media coverage than other brands in the industry.
+Keep in mind that hiring an external source like a PR agency to help with this is not a frivolous expense.
+Partnering with PR professionals will help in the long run because these professionals have years of experience working with PR strategies.